Positive effects with Lactobacillus reuteri

 During about ten years functional food products were sold parallel to the experiment of replacing antibiotics in animal foods, that took place in the United States.
 In 1998 BioGaia was listed on the Swedish stock exchange.

 In 2000 BioGaia changed focus to the dietary supplement area.
 The same year the chewable tablets were launched, two years later the straws.
 The following years drops, chewing gum and lozenges were launched.
 The pioneering approach of developing new products has been a guiding-star for BioGaia from the start and helped us become a world leader in the field of probiotics.
 Today BioGaia´s products can be found in more than 100 countries all over the world.
 The journey has just begun…

 BioGaia's products are sold through around 80 local distribution partners in 100 countries around the world.

 The first strain of Lactobacillus reuteri (L. reuteri) for human use, L. reuteri DSM 17938, was isolated in 1990 from the breast milk of a Peruvian mother living in the Andes.

-BioGaia is an innovative Swedish health care company and a world leader in probiotics with almost 30 years experience of developing, marketing and selling probiotic products.
+BioGaia is an innovative Swedish health care company and a world leader in probiotics with more than 30 years experience of developing, marketing and selling probiotic products.